Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Introduction

-There are amount of work on the generalization analysis of non-parametric estimation for pairwise learning \cite{cao2016generalization,ranking,rejchel,ying2012distance,lei2023pairwise,zhou2024generalization}.
-However, most of them required restrictive assumptions on both the loss function and the hypothesis space and focused on the specific learning problems.
-For example, \cite{ranking} studied ranking problems and provided an oracle inequality of the empirical minimizer in the order of $O\big((\frac{V\log(n)}{n})^{\frac{1}{2 - \beta}}\big)$ with the $0$-$1$ loss, where $n$ is the training sample size and $V$ is the VC-dimension of the class of the ranking rules.
-The requirement of the class of ranking rules to be a VC-class is quite strict since many hypothesis spaces, especially the Reproducing Kernel Hilbert Space (RKHS), do not satisfy this assumption.
-This renders the results of \cite{ranking} inapplicable to the widely used kernel methods.
-In addition, the $0$-$1$ loss is not usually used in practice due to the difficulty of finding the empirical minimizer through an efficient algorithm. \cite{rejchel} presented the upper bounds of the estimation error for ranking problems with the convex and nonnegative loss under the assumption that the hypothesis space is convex.
-This convexity assumption on hypothesis space makes their results unusable for the study of neural networks whose hypothesis space is not convex in general. \cite{cao2016generalization,jin2009,lei2020sharper} established the estimation error bounds $O(n^{-\frac{1}{2}})$ for the metric and similarity learning problems. \cite{zhou2024generalization} developed the excess generalization bounds for metric and similarity learning with the hinge loss by leveraging the specific structure of the true metric.
-However, there is no work providing a generalization analysis of pairwise learning with general losses under relaxed assumptions.
+There has been a significant amount of work on the generalization analysis of nonparametric estimation for pairwise learning \cite{ranking, rejchel, zhou2024generalization}.
+However, most of these works rely on restrictive assumptions regarding both the loss function and the hypothesis space, and typically focus on specific learning problems.
+For instance, \cite{ranking} studied ranking problems and provided an oracle inequality for the empirical risk minimizer under the $0$–$1$ loss, achieving a convergence rate of $O\big((\frac{V\log(n)}{n})^{\frac{1}{2 - \beta}}\big)$, where $n$ is the training sample size, $\beta$ is the parameter of the variance condition and $V$ is the VC-dimension of the class of the ranking rules.
+Here, the VC-dimension is the largest number of data points that can be labeled in all possible ways such that there exists a function in the class that correctly classifies each labeling, which measures the capacity or complexity of a class of functions.
+The requirement that the class of ranking rules has a finite VC-dimension is quite restrictive, as many hypothesis spaces—especially reproducing kernel Hilbert spaces (RKHSs)—do not satisfy this condition.
+Consequently, \cite{ranking} are not applicable to widely used kernel-based methods.
+Furthermore, the $0$–$1$ loss is rarely used in practice due to the associated minimization problem is known to be NP-hard even for a relatively simple class of functions such as linear function \cite{feldman2012agnostic}. \cite{rejchel} derived upper bounds for the estimation error in ranking problems under convex, nonnegative loss functions, assuming that the hypothesis space is convex.
+However, this convexity assumption limits the applicability of their results to neural networks, whose hypothesis spaces are typically non-convex. \cite{cao2016generalization,jin2009} established estimation error bounds of order $O(n^{-\frac{1}{2}})$ for metric and similarity learning problems.
+More recently, \cite{zhou2024generalization} obtained excess risk bounds for metric and similarity learning with the hinge loss, exploiting the specific structure of the underlying true metric.
+Despite these advances, to the best of our knowledge, no existing work provides generalization analysis for pairwise learning with general loss functions under relaxed assumptions that accommodate modern hypothesis spaces, such as those used in neural networks or kernel methods.